jeff-hamm/immich_takeout/vscode-monitor/copilot_prompt.md

 - Read-write access to the project at `/app`
 - Read-write access to the project docker-compose at `/app/docker-compose.yml`
 - Read-write access to the script at `/app/automated-takeout/automated_takeout.py`
+- Read-only access to appdata at $APP_ROOT
 - Read-write access to Chadburn config at `/app/chadburn/docker-compose.yml`
+- Read-only access to onedrive config at `/app/onedrive/docker-compose.yml`
+- Read-only access to immich config at `/app/immich/docker-compose.yml`
+- Read-only access to jumpflix config at `/app/jumpflix/docker-compose.yml`

 - Working directory: `/app`

 # Self-Update: Claude Model Version